 All aspects of your finances will need to be considered before a fair financial settlement can be reached.
 The first of these is capital assets and debts, which includes properties, shares and savings as well as any debt that you have individually or as a couple.

 Secondly, pension valuations must be considered.
 Pensions are all too often ignored or glossed over but, in many cases, can be the second most valuable asset, after the family home.
-Income, for both parties, will also need to be considered as will any business interests.
+Income for both parties will also need to be factored in, as will any business interests.

-If you are in this position you will need to obtain valuations for your assets – but do speak to a specialist family lawyer first as the devil is in the detail, especially when it comes to pensions valuations and the type of valuation you will need.
+If you are in this position, you will need to obtain valuations for your assets – but do speak to a specialist family lawyer first as the devil is in the detail, especially when it comes to pension valuations and the type of valuation you will need.

 The starting point must be an understanding of your priorities – of course you can’t always have what you want but an understanding of your financial needs is an important consideration for your lawyer.

-Someone in their 50s and 60s might have retirement needs on their mind whilst for a young mother for example, housing needs are going to be the absolute priority.
+Someone in their 50s and 60s might have retirement needs on their mind whilst for a young mother, housing needs are going to be the absolute priority.
 This will determine how the assets are split.
-The young mother for example will be more likely to take her share, whatever that may be, as equity in the house rather than as a pension share.
+The young mother will be more likely to take her share, whatever that may be, as equity in the house rather than as a pension share.

-The family home is often the largest asset to be considered.
-There are several ways it might be dealt with:
+The family home is often the largest asset a separating couple has.
+There are several ways to deal with property in a divorce settlement: